Optimal reconstruction of general sparse stochastic block models: Preliminaries

-The next property we prove is that the Markov Chain given by transition matrix $P$ is reversible with respect to the initial distribution $\pi$.
-This will be helpful in analyzing random variables defined on the tree, as we can then walk both up and down the levels according to the same distribution.
+\begin{fact}[Reversibility] $P$ is reversible with respect to $\pi$. \end{fact} This will be helpful in analyzing the broadcast process defined on the tree, as we can then walk both up and down the levels according to the same transition distribution.